 - In 1969, the Indian Space Research Organisation (ISRO) was formed out of INCOSPAR.
 In 1972, it came under the newly-created Department of Space.

 - In 2017, ISRO created another world record by launching 104 satellites in a single rocket.
 It launched its heaviest rocket yet, the Geosynchronous Satellite Launch Vehicle-Mark III and placed the GSAT 19 in orbit.
-There are future plans for a human spaceflight, interplanetary probes and a solar mission as well.
+There are future plans for human spaceflight, interplanetary probes and a solar mission as well.

 - ISRO Launched its maiden moon mission Chandrayan-1 in October 2008 and operated until August 2009.

 - The second mission to the Moon, Chandrayaan-2 was launched on 22 July 2019.

 - The craft reached the Moon’s orbit on 20 August 2019 and began orbital positioning manoeuvres for the landing of the Vikram lander.
 The lander and the rover were scheduled to land on the near side of the Moon, in the south polar region at a latitude of about 70° south on 6 September 2019 and conduct scientific experiments for one lunar day, which approximates to two Earth weeks.